 Charleston, South Carolina

-Nowhere in America is there more romance than this charming Southern city.
-Charleston is known for its historic beauty, bell towers, cobblestone streets, and many of the pre-World War I buildings that have remained intact to this day.
-For a more intimate experience, sign up for a horse-drawn carriage tour of Charleston.
+Nowhere in America offers more romantic spots than this charming Southern city.
+Charleston is known for its historical beauty, bell tower, cobblestone streets, and many historic buildings constructed before World War I that remain intact to this day.
+For a more immersive experience, you can sign up for a Charleston horse-drawn carriage tour.

 Honolulu, Hawaii

-Hawaii has been a favorite American destination for decades, thanks to its pristine beaches and sunshine.
-But what makes Hawaii especially ideal for couples is the abundance of beach activities: from scuba diving and yoga to sunbathing and cocktails.
+Hawaii has been a top American destination for decades thanks to its pristine beaches and glorious sunshine.
+But what makes Hawaii especially ideal for couples is the abundance of beach activities: from scuba diving and yoga to sunbathing and enjoying cocktails.

 Providence, Rhode Island

-A small but charming city, Providence, with its numerous canals and well-developed waterways, has a particularly romantic feel.
-Rhode Island’s capital is known as the “domed capital” with the world’s largest marble dome.
+A small but charming city, Providence, with its network of canals and well-developed waterways, has a particularly romantic atmosphere.
+The capital of Rhode Island is known as the "domed capital" because it boasts the world's largest marble dome.

 Georgetown, Washington DC

-The US capital is also full of neoclassical monuments, museums and performing arts venues.
-In Georgetown, cobblestone streets lit by gas lamps add a romantic touch to this historic district.
-The town is also home to such notables as Thomas Jefferson and John F. Kennedy.
+The U.S. capital is also not lacking in neoclassical landmarks, museums, and performing arts venues.
+In Georgetown, cobblestone streets illuminated by gas lamps create a romantic atmosphere in this historic neighborhood.
+The town is also the birthplace of famous figures such as Thomas Jefferson and John F. Kennedy.

 San Francisco, California

-Despite being shrouded in fog year-round, San Francisco is still a great destination for couples.
-From almost anywhere in the city, you can see the San Francisco Bay, glimpses of Golden Gate Park, the famous bridge and the city skyline.
+Despite being shrouded in fog year-round, San Francisco remains an ideal destination for couples.
+From almost every location in the city, you can see San Francisco Bay, glimpses of Golden Gate Park, the famous bridge, and the city skyline.

 Savannah, Georgia

-Spanish moss-draped streets lined with old oaks, historic buildings and manicured, blooming gardens will please even the most romantic of romantics as they come to Savannah and take in its splendor.
+The moss-covered Spanish-style streets lined with ancient oaks, the historic buildings, and the meticulously manicured, blooming gardens will delight romantics who come to Savannah to enjoy its splendor.

 Napa Valley, California

-Stroll through vineyards, taste barrel-aged wine, ride the Napa Valley Wine Train.
-If you want to feel the love all around you, head to Napa.
-Located just outside of San Francisco, the region is surrounded by stunning scenery, warm weather, and lush vineyards.
+Stroll through a vineyard, sample wine from barrels, ride the Napa Valley Wine Train.
+If you want to feel love all around you, head to Napa.
+Located just outside San Francisco, this area is surrounded by stunning scenery, warm weather, and lush green vineyards.

 Albuquerque, New Mexico

-Nestled in the New Mexico desert, Albuquerque is bursting with cultural flair.
-A former Spanish colony, the town is packed with museums, shops, galleries and historic buildings.
-For a dreamy getaway, head here during the hot air balloon festival (held each fall) and take to the skies together, or take the tram to the 10,000-foot Sandia Peaks for dinner.
+Nestled in the New Mexico desert, Albuquerque is brimming with cultural sophistication.
+A former Spanish colony, the town boasts numerous museums, shops, galleries, and historic buildings.
+For a dreamy getaway, visit during the hot air balloon festival (held every fall) and take a ride, or take a tram ride to the summit of Sandia Mountain, over 3,000 meters high, for dinner.